KiaraBhandari8/Unsupervised-WROFE2025-India/README.md

   </tbody>
 </table>

-In the robot, the 18650 battery pack serves as the main power source, but the two subsystems require different operating voltages: one load runs directly from ~11.1 V, while the control electronics need a stable 3.3 V supply.
-To achieve this efficiently, an LM2596 buck DC-DC regulator was used.
-Unlike a linear regulator, which would waste most of the excess voltage as heat, the LM2596 provides high efficiency (typically 80–90%) when stepping down from the battery’s 9–12.6 V range to 3.3 V, ensuring longer battery life and stable operation for sensors, logic, and microcontrollers.

-The use of the LM2596 also simplifies power management and sensing: it provides sufficient current headroom for the 3.3 V rail, maintains stable output despite battery voltage fluctuations, and protects sensitive electronics from overvoltage.
-Meanwhile, the device that requires ~11.1 V can be powered directly from the pack.
-Together, this setup ensures that both voltage rails remain reliable, efficient, and well-suited to the robot’s autonomous operation.
+The robot is powered by a 3-cell 18650 battery pack (~11.1 V nominal), which acts as the main source of energy.
+Since the subsystems operate at different voltages, a two-rail power setup is used:

++ Direct 11.1 V rail – drives components that can operate directly from the pack
++ 3.3 V regulated rail – derived using an LM2596 buck DC-DC converter

+The LM2596 was chosen because it provides 80–90% efficiency, avoiding the excessive heat losses of linear regulators.
+It also ensures:

++ Stable 3.3 V output across the pack’s 9–12.6 V range
++ Reliable operation of sensors, logic, and microcontrollers
++ Adequate current headroom for the control electronics
++ Simplified power management and protection of sensitive devices

 #### Lithium Ion batteries:
  <table border="1">